Seven things to consider before you buy an EV charger

 When can we get them in the communal car park?

-Sooner rather than later, sorting charging infrastructure will be number one on every property manager’s to-do list.
+Sooner rather than later, sorting EV charging infrastructure will be number one on every property manager’s to-do list.

 1. The speed of change is electrifying